Blogging can be a great creative outlet. It is also an opportunity to turn an idea into profits.

 Before spending a dime, you need to know where you want to go with your site.

-You need to know your goals, so you know where to spend your money.
-For example, if you don’t care whether you have an email list or not, then you would never need to buy an email growth course.
+You need to know your goals so you know where to spend your money.
+For example, if you don’t care whether you have an email list, you would never need to buy an email growth course.

 Sit down and think about the direction you want your site to go and what you want to come out of it.